 How to Redirect Your Dog’s Focus

 As noted, the trick to understanding any unwanted behavior from your pet is to define it.
 When you know why your dog digs, you can use the necessary measures to make a change.
-Depend on the solutions below to keep your dog focused on certain areas of the yard.
+It depends on the solutions below to keep your dog focused on certain areas of the yard.

 - Give your dog a spot where it can train and dig if it wants.
 Make sure that you give it treats and praise for following your directives and commands.
 Similar to a sandbox for a child, you might think of creating a sandy area in the yard.
 That way, your dog will not wreck the looks of your terrain in other places.
 In this type of spot, the soil is loose and therefore doggie-friendly.